igrowing/esp8266_nodemcu_generic_start/README.md

 - Add OTA support.
 Adopt from: <a href="http://www.instructables.com/id/ESP8266-WiFi-File-Management/?ALLSTEPS">here</a>, repo: <a href="https://github.com/breagan/ESP8266_WiFi_File_Manager">here</a>

 **Public questions:**
-- Looking for simpler way to upload files esp8266.
+- Looking for simpler way to upload files to esp8266.
+- Is it possible usnig MQTT to transmit data in backward direction: from cloud/broker to the remote sensor?
+If yes, how?
+- How to implement a mirror of IFTTT (or similar functionality) for the case of abrupted Internet connection?